darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 # module controls

 Film stock, print paper and film format are always visible at the top.
-Everything else is grouped into tabs, one per stage of the physical process: _film_, _print_, _grain_, _halation_, _diffusion_ and _scanner_.
+Everything else is grouped into tabs, one per stage of the physical process: _film_, _print_, _grain_, _halation_, and _scanner_.

 ## header